What did Alberta Finance Minister Travis Toews actually say about AISH last week?

 For some reason this name from your blogger's adolescent reading habits resurfaced last week with the publication of those lame Conservative Party of Canada social media memes introducing the party's new leader, Erin O'Toole.

-"Canada doesn't need a poster boy," the memes averred beside an unflatteringly pixilated image of Prime Minister Justin Trudeau.
+"Canada doesn't need a poster boy," the memes averred beside an unflatteringly pixelated image of Prime Minister Justin Trudeau.
 No, it continued, "Canada needs a handyman."
-The latter statement was paired with a picture of a smiling Mr. O'Toole.
+The latter statement was paired with a picture of a smiling O'Toole.

 The response on social media, to say the least, was derisive, with many suggestions the Conservative strategic braintrust had best try again.
 (To be fair, this is preferable to O'Toole's dogwhistly campaign slogan, "Take back Canada!")